Certified critic on Rotten Tomatoes. Member of the Houston Film Critics Society. Also writes for Bounding Into Comics and GeeksHaveGame.

 Malin dreams of opening her own kickboxing academy while Gagano only cares about retiring from the CIA and opening his own pizza place.
 Palmer half-cares about his partner, but mostly only wants to seduce Malin.
 Gagano’s character arc is bizarre.
 After getting trapped in the virtual world, he becomes somewhat immortal and is believed to be a prophesied prince that has the power to save everyone imprisoned by Soviet Union.

-Jesus Shows You the Way to the Highway claims to exclusively be streaming on the Arrow Video Channel (which is available through Apple TV for US customers), but it also looks to be available to rent ($3.99 for SD and $4.99 for HD) and purchase ($9.99 for SD and $14.99 for HD) on YouTube and Google Play.
+Jesus Shows You the Way to the Highway was exclusively streaming on the Arrow Video Channel (which is available through Apple TV for U.S. customers), but it is also now available on Tubi, a newer streaming platform that is entirely free.
+You can access the film here.
+It also looks to be available to rent ($1.99 for SD and $2.99 for HD) and purchase ($9.99 for SD and $12.99 for HD) on YouTube and Google Play.

 © 2020 Chris Sawin